Welcome to Dome Living

 These rentals are classified as residence inns.
 They therefore operate under motel, hotel or inn rules rather than apartment rules in the first 30 days.
 This classification has some important advantages.
 For example, renters at a residence inn can pay their rent weekly.
 Unlike apartments, there is a smaller demand for deposit and security fees, making it far more affordable and easier for the renter.

-Round Flats, Inc. asks for three weeks up front, which is two weeks rent and one week deposit, that is returnable when they move as long as there is no damage.
+We ask for three weeks up front, which is two weeks rent and one week deposit, that is returnable when they move as long as there is no damage.
 If renter has lived in the studio less than 30 days, hotel rules apply.
 They can be asked to leave.
 However, in Texas, after thirty days a normal apartment eviction applies.
 This rule varies from state to state.
-For more information, contact Round Flats, Inc..
+For more information, contact us.

 Made in 2000, this video illustrates the rental model and how it works for renters and investors.
-Please take into account inflation rates.
+Obviously, with inflation, the prices are higher today.
+Please take that into account.

 “If you build them, they will rent.”
 David B. South has been saying that since mid-2000 when the company first began planning the building of an experimental complex of dome rentals.
 Monolithic’s goal was to provide clean, secure, and — most importantly — affordable housing for low-income individuals.